 To be honest, Japanese food has never particularly appealed to me.
 I've never been to Japan (though it's definitely on my list!), so I'm pretty ignorant about Japanese cuisine - the only thing I'm familiar with is (vegetarian!) sushi, which I don't really enjoy.
 Cold rice and raw veggies really isn't my thing.

 So when I first learned about okonomiyaki, I was pretty surprised by how amazing it looked.
 If you've never heard of it, it's a savoury Japanese pancake full of shredded veggies (I used cabbage, carrot and spring onions), and it's really, really tasty.
 It's also super easy to make - you may have noticed that it looks a bit of a mess, which means that if you muck up the pancake at all, you can just drizzle a load of sauce over the top, and nobody will be any the wiser.

 I've been meaning to try making vegetarian okonomiyaki for months, but have been putting it off due to my wariness of Japanese food.
 But I finally decided to give it a try after being sent the new Ultimum frying pan from Circulon.

 This frying pan makes me disproportionately excited.

 The eagle-eyed among you may have noticed that I usually use the same frying pan in every fried recipe on this site.
-It’s the pan that appears in this post, this post, this post, and about a million more.
-It’s a pan from the Circulon Symmetry range, and although I’ve been sent pans from many different companies over the years, the Circulon is always the pan I revert back to.
-It’s suuuuper non-stick (which means it’s super easy to clean), and has stayed in perfect condition since I first started using it about a year and a half ago.
+It's a pan from the Circulon Symmetry range, and although I've been sent pans from many different companies over the years, the Circulon is always the pan I revert back to.
+It's suuuuper non-stick (which means it's super easy to clean), and has stayed in perfect condition since I first started using it about a year and a half ago.